ibm-cloud-docs/BlockStorage/duplicate-volume.md

 {: #refreshindependentvol_ui}
 {: ui}

 As time passes and the primary volume changes, the duplicate volume can be updated with these changes to reflect the current state through the refresh action.
-The refresh involves taking a snapshot of the primary volume and then, updating the duplicate volume by using the data from that snapshot.
+The refresh involves taking a snapshot of the primary volume and then updating the duplicate volume by using the data from that snapshot.

 If the duplicate volume is independent, you can stop a running refresh operation and start a new one.
 {: note}